metacpan/metacpan-cpan-extracted/distros/J/JavaScript-QuickJS/README.md

 - Perl undef becomes JS null.
 - Unblessed array & hash references become JavaScript arrays and “plain” objects.
+- [Types::Serialiser](https://metacpan.org/pod/Types%3A%3ASerialiser) booleans become JavaScript booleans.
 - Perl code references become JavaScript functions.
 - Anything else triggers an exception.

+# MEMORY HANDLING NOTES

+If any instance of a class of this distribution is DESTROY()ed at Perl’s global destruction, we assume that this is a memory leak, and a warning is thrown.
+To prevent this, avoid circular references.

+Callbacks make that tricky.
+As noted above, JavaScript functions given to Perl become Perl code references.
+Those code references are closures around the QuickJS context & runtime; once the code reference is destroyed, we release its reference to QuickJS.

+Perl code references given to JavaScript become JavaScript functions;
+however, QuickJS exposes no facility analogous to Perl `DESTROY()`.
+Thus, we retain those Perl code references as part of the QuickJS context.

+Consider the following:

+    my $return;

+    $js->set_globals(  __return => sub { $return = shift; () } );

+    $js->eval('__return( a => a )');

+Here $js retains a reference to the `__return` callback.
+That callback refers to `$return`.
+Once we run `eval()`, Perl $return stores _another_ callback, which stores a reference to $js.
+Here we have a circular reference.
+The way to break it is simply:

+    undef $return;

+… which is ugly, but it is what it is for now.

+Note also that the `__return` callback ends with `()`.
+Recall that, in Perl, a function’s last statement value is the function’s default return value.
+Without the `()`, then, our callback would return `$return`, which would create yet _another_ reference cycle.

+# CHARACTER ENCODING NOTES

+Although QuickJS (like all JS engines) assumes its strings are text, you can oftentimes pass in byte strings and get a reasonable result.

+One place where this falls over, though, is ES6 modules.
+QuickJS, when it loads an ES6 module, decodes that module’s string literals to characters.
+Thus, if you pass in byte strings from Perl, QuickJS will treat your Perl byte strings’ code points as character code points, and when you combine those code points with the ones from your ES6 module you may get mangled output.

+Another place that may create trouble is if your argument to `eval()` or `eval_module()` (above) contains JSON.
+Perl’s popular JSON encoders output byte strings by default, but as noted above, `eval()` and `eval_module()` need _character_ strings.
+So either configure your JSON encoder to output characters, or decode JSON bytes to characters before calling `eval()`/`eval_module()`.

+For best results, _always_ interact with QuickJS via _character_ strings, and double-check that you’re doing it that way consistently.

 # NUMERIC PRECISION